nim-lang/Nim/tools/atlas/atlas.md

 ### Workspaces

 Every workspace is isolated, nothing is shared between workspaces.
 A workspace is a directory that has a file `atlas.workspace` inside it.
-If `atlas` is run on a (sub-)directory that is not within a workspace, a workspace is created automatically for you.
-Atlas picks the current directory or one of its parent directories that has no `.git` subdirectory inside it as its workspace.

-Thanks to this setup, it's easy to develop multiple projects at the same time.
+Use `atlas init` to create a workspace out of the current working directory.

-A project plus its dependencies are stored in a workspace:
+Projects plus their dependencies are stored in a workspace:

   $workspace / main project
+  $workspace / other project
   $workspace / _deps / dependency A
   $workspace / _deps / dependency B

-The deps directory can be set via `--deps:DIR` explicitly.
-It defaults to `_deps`.
+The deps directory can be set via `--deps:DIR` during `atlas init`.
-If you want it to be the same as the workspace use `--deps:.`.

 ### Projects